 Well that's what the store thought they were going to charge me for a loaf of garlic bread today!
 Ahem, let me recount for you what happened.

 I try to be a savvy shopper.
 I clip some coupons, I check sale papers and I have a price book.
-A price book is where I write down the normal price items I usually purchase from our local stores.It allows me at a glance to see who has the lowest price on that item and when a sale is advertised, if it IS a sale.
+A price book is where I write down the normal price items I usually purchase from our local stores.It allows me at a glance to see who has the lowest price on that item and when a sale is advertised, if it

 By comparison shopping, price book and watching the sale papers, I shop where I can get the best bargain for my buck.